Spacemance · direct from the author, Sera Voss

 If any of these match your TBR pile, Starfall Accord was written for the same shelf.

-- You wish The Expanse had a romance woven through the politicsBooks like The Expanse but with romance.
-The political conspiracy drives the plot.
-The relationship drives the emotional arc.
-Both carry equal weight
+- You wish The Expanse had a romance woven through the politicsBooks like The Expanse but with romance: the conspiracy drives the plot, the relationship drives the emotional arcBooks like The Expanse, but with romance →

 Heat Level & Content Notes, Upfront